 So technically, no lottery site should be able to accept PayPal as a payment source, right?
 Well, if you live outside of the United States, you can use PayPal as a payment source.
-Unfortunately, for the US citizens who want to use their PayPal accounts to play, we cannot.
+Unfortunately, for US citizens who want to use their PayPal accounts to play, we cannot.
 Part of this may be because PayPal is not part of the American online gambling industry and because of this, any transactions that they process with any lottery agencies could be a legal disaster, especially since the company is based out of San Jose, California and they have to adhere to the strict gambling regulations.

-The only way the following lottery sites are allowed to use PayPal as a payment option is making the option unavailable to Americans.
+The only way the following lottery sites are allowed to use PayPal as a payment option is by making the option unavailable to Americans.

 There is some good news though!
 PayPal is looking to become a part of the US online gambling industry, and if that does happen, it will open up a lot more ways for us Americans to play the lottery.

 Now on to the good news:

 Play Lottery via PayPal on OzLotteries

 Unfortunately, you can only use PayPal here if you are an Australian resident.
 In addition, you can only have one PayPal account per OzLotteries account.
 This means you cannot use different PayPal accounts to fund one OzLotteries account.
-To protect against fraud, members who use PayPal to deposit money into their account, they must withdraw the same amount (as they have deposited) via PayPal until they can use other withdrawal methods.
+To protect against fraud, members who use PayPal to deposit money into their account must withdraw the same amount (as they have deposited) via PayPal until they can use other withdrawal methods.
 For example, if you deposit $20, your first withdrawal must be $20 via PayPal.

 Play Lottery via PayPal on LotterBall